emirhanpehlevan/emirhanpehlevan.github.io/all_collections/_posts/2022-6-06-why-non-linear-data-structures.md

 layout: post
 title: Why Non-Linear Data Structures
 date: 2022-6-06 10:20:00
-categories: [Non-Linear, Data Structures, Big Data, Artificial Intelligence]
+categories: [Non-Linear Data Structures, Big Data, Artificial Intelligence]
 ---

 Since almost everything is data for companies or industries, naturally, this data must be stored in some way to be processed.
 At this stage, linear and non-linear data structures are used to store the data.
 In today's world, all companies are slowly moving to non-linear data structures.
 We can explain the reasons for choosing non-linear under 3 substances.
 These are the demands of today's technology, speed and running costs.